 Sheogorath, the Lord of Madness, has his realm destroyed at the end of every era.
 Then he rebuilds it, again and again, hoping for a different result.
-This might be familiar to some as the definiton of insanity as formulated by Einstein.
+This might be familiar to some as the definition of insanity as apocryphally attributed to Einstein.

 Also counts foreshadowing moment if you finish the Shivering Isles before the main game itself since the era ends when Martin dies.